Mind4Health Training

 Past Research and Evaluation

-To evaluate the impact of the original Responding To Concerning Post video intervention, our team conducted a pilot study with two study arms: Arm 1 watched the 30-minute training video and reviewed accompanying training handouts.
+To evaluate the impact of the original Responding To Concerning Post training, our team conducted a pilot study with two study arms: Arm 1 watched the 30-minute training video and reviewed accompanying training handouts.
 Arm 2 watched the 30-minute training video, reviewed accompanying training handouts, and participated in an interactive role-play scenario with a coach, that took place via text message.

 Objective: In 2017, AI/AN adults who work with Native youth were recruited to test the training and provide feedback on its usability, appeal, and impact.